 Sr. No. Name of the Practical

 Major Ex xperiments

 1 Eukaryotic DNA Isolation from Plant Material.

 2 Eukaryotic DNA isolation from Animal Material.

 3 Purification of DNA by silica membrane.

 4 Plasmid isolation from Bacteria.

 5 Isolation of RNA from plant.

 6 SDS-PAGE for separation of protein using CCB.

 Minor Ex xperiments

 1 Genomic DNA isolation from bacteria.

 2 Agarose gel electrophoresis to separate DNA.

 3 Agarose gel electrophoresis to separate RNA.

 4 Restriction digestion of DNA.

 Techniques in Metabolic Pathways

-Sr. No. Sr. No. Name of the Practical
+Sr. No. Name of the Practical

 Major Ex xperiments

 1 Estimation of fructose by Resorcinol method.

 2 Estimation of DNA by Diphenylamine method.

 3 Estimation of RNA by Orcinol Method.

 4 Isolation of Amylase from germinating seed and determination of its activity.

 5 Paper electrophoresis of Amino Acids.

 6 Determination of Km of Amylase.

 Minor Ex xperiments

 1 Separation of Amino acids by TLC.

 Effect of Activator and Inhibitor on enzyme activity of amylase.

-2
+2 Effect of Activator and minorior on enzyme activity of amytase.

 3 Study of nitrate reductase activity.